How Mobile Bidding Can Benefit your Non-Profit Charity Auction

 Mobile bidding allows your guests to browse, bid and monitor their charity auction item from any location.
 Most notably, mobile bidding provides a key difference than traditional paper bidding.
 Notifications sent directly to the device allows the bidder to have up-to-the-minute bid updates and encourages further bidding without ever revisiting the bidding table.
 This factor alone has impacted profit margins for charities by up to 20%.
 Additionally, at some events, the number of bidders has increased because of the opportunity to bid from outside of the room.

-Popular options like Bid Pal provide the user with their own electronic bidding device when they enter the event.
+Popular options like One Cause provide the user with their own electronic bidding device when they enter the event.
 Other vendors like Gesture, create a listing of the charity auction items that are available for bidding right on your cell phone.
 Utilizing companies like these have helped charities gain up to 100% more in donations than without using a mobile bidding application.

 Sometimes it is difficult to justify the additional expense of mobile bidding at your non-profit event.
 Here are some additional benefits that mobile bidding provides to your charity auction event if increased revenue is not enough.